When should I submit my application?

 When can I participate and for how long?

-You can participate in the Home Tutor Program any time of year and for as short as four weeks and as long as 12 weeks.
+You can participate any time of year and for as short as four weeks and as long as 12 weeks.
 Let us know your desired length, and we’ll look for a host family open to that time!
 The highest demand for tutors occurs in September, October, January, and February, however, we have placements year-round.

-Will I be able to connect with other English Teachers in France?
+Will I be able to connect with other English Tutors in France?

 Absolutely!
 We’ll connect you with other participants throughout the country at the time of your program and invite you to a Facebook group specifically for our InterExchange participants in France.
 Our in-country partner will also help you connect.

-If I decide not to match with a presented family, am I eligible for a refund?
+If I decide not to work with a presented family, am I eligible for a refund?

 Please see the stipulations of our refund policy.